 Remember y’all, you can catch more house flies with honey than with cider vinegar.

 (I may not have come up with this saying first, but I sure do say it a lot!)

 5. Tried And True Fly Trap Recipe

-For some reason, flies are attracted to this mixture.
+For some reason, gnats and fruit flies are attracted to this mixture.
 See how you can make it here and get rid of gnats and flies.